CCExtractor/website/content/public/general/whatsccextractor.md

 Obviously, it depends on the computer and the length of the file.
-In my (really old) computer it took around 90 seconds for a 45 minutes show in HDTV, with CPU usage around 3% (I/O operations are what\'s holding it back).
-Currently (2018) we\'re processing as many as 20 TV channels in real time using a single computer with a i5 CPU.
+In my (really old) computer it took around 90 seconds for a 45 minutes show in HDTV, with CPU usage around 3% (I/O operations are what's holding it back).
+Currently (2018) we're processing as many as 20 TV channels in real time using a single computer with a i5 CPU.

 #### What platforms does CCExtractor work on?